-If you need money fast, but you’ve got average to excellent credit and a paycheck on the way, using a credit card to cover emergency costs is one possible alternative to payday loans.
+If you need money fast, and you’ve got average to excellent credit and a paycheck on the way, using a credit card to cover emergency costs is one possible alternative to payday loans.

 While it typically takes a week to get a credit card in the mail, some companies — such as Discover — will ship you a card overnight (so long as you’re willing to pay the extra fees).
 Once you’re approved, you’ll have immediate access to your card.

-If you want to apply for a new credit card, many offer an extended 0% APR period, perfectly suited for bigger purchases.
+If you want to apply for a new credit card, many offer an extended 0% APR period, well-suited for bigger purchases.

 If you have existing credit card debt, however, consider using a balance transfer credit card, which offers a long window for cardholders to transfer and pay off outstanding debts.

-If you’re considering a payday loan and you have bad credit, OneMain Financial may make the most sense for you.
+If you’re considering a payday loan and you have less than perfect credit, OneMain Financial may make the most sense for you.

-OneMain Financial specializes in offering personal loans to those with bad credit.
+OneMain Financial specializes in offering personal loans to those with less than perfect credit.
 While there’s no minimum credit score, the beginning APR on personal loans is much higher than other P2P lenders.

 If your credit’s a little on the rocky side, OneMain Financial offers both secured and unsecured loan options for borrowers.
 They also offer the most versatile loan term options, allowing borrowers to choose anywhere from 2-5 years to repay their loans.

 OneMain Financial’s primary downside is its APR.
-They offer the highest APR of our recommended P2P lenders, which is likely to affect borrowers with the poorest credit.
-While a near 36% APR isn’t ideal, it’s still much better than a payday loan’s 400%.
+They offer the highest APR of our recommended P2P lenders, which is likely to affect borrowers with less than perfect credit.
+While a near-36% APR isn’t ideal, it’s still much better than a payday loan’s 400%.

 LendingClub is the ideal choice for borrowers with decent credit who are in need of emergency funds but still have some wiggle room.
 (LendingClub can take as few as 3 days to approve and fund a loan.)